COVID-19-Associated Hospitalizations Among Vaccinated, Unvaccinated Adults

 For more information, contact JAMA Network Media Relations at 312-464-JAMA (5262) or email media relations.

-Authors: Irma T. Elo, Ph.D., of the University of Pennsylvania in Philadelphia, is the corresponding author.
+Authors: Catherine Monk, Ph.D., of Columbia University in New York, is the corresponding author.

 Editor’s Note: Please see the article for additional information, including other authors, author contributions and affiliations, conflict of interest and financial disclosures, and funding and support.